Tresor Mbuyu

-Tresor Mbuyu (born 16 October 1996) is a Congolese footballer who plays as a forward for Charlotte Independence in the USL Championship.
+Tresor Mbuyu (born 16 October 1996) is a Congolese footballer who plays as a forward for Charlotte Independence in USL League One.

 Career

 Mbuyu signed with USL League One side Orlando City B in 2019.

 Mbuyu joined USL Championship side Charlotte Independence in 2020.
 On February 16, 2022, Charlotte announced that Mbuyu had re-signed, staying with the team as they transitioned to USL League One.
 On May 11, 2022, Mbuyu was named USL League One player of the month for April.
 He returned to the team for the 2023 season.
+After leaving Charlotte at the end of the 2024 season, Mbuyu returned on a short-term contract in June 2025.

 Personal life

 Mbuyu moved to the United States from the Democratic Republic of the Congo at the age of 13, settling in Charlotte and attending Garinger High School.